Black Seed Oil

 There are several ways that black cumin seeds can be used.
 Most commonly, they are used in tablet form to provide health benefits such as reducing blood pressure and alleviating the symptoms of asthma.
 They can also be added to cooking dishes as a spice in seed form to add flavour.
 Additionally, black seed oil can be applied to the skin for beauty purposes such as eliminating acne and the softening of skin.

-For many, the biggest appeal of black seed oil are the health benefits that it provides to those who consume it regularly.
+For many, the biggest appeal of black seed benefits are the health related in that it provides to those who consume it regularly.
 The black seed oil benefits include:

 There is evidence to show that black cumin seed can slow blood clotting which would make it unwise for people suffering bleeding disorders to consume.